-If you want to participate in a Medicare-approved clinical research study, you do not need to get approval from us or your primary care provider.
+If you want to participate in any Medicare-approved clinical research study, you do not need to tell us or get approval from us or your primary care provider.
 The providers that give you care as part of the study do not need to be network providers.

 You do need to tell us before you start participating in a clinical research study.
-If you plan to be in a clinical research study, you or your Care Partner should contact Member Services to let us know you will be in a clinical trial.
+If you plan to be in a clinical research study, you or your care partner should contact Member Services to let us know you will be in a clinical trial.